Effective proven approaches

 The main elements of how we view and manage an organisation today, are based on principles developed in the industrial revolution and in the military - certainly by the 1930's we had the groundwork in place for modern management today.

-The innovative ideas that are used by the leading edge organsiations to achieve great results are not borne from this history.
-The ideas are from a rethink of how we should manage.
+The innovative ideas that are used by leading edge organsiations to achieve great results, are not borne from this history.
+The ideas are from a rethink of how we should manage and understand the customer experience CX.
 They include allowing everyones capability to be fully expressed, so they participate in creating the whole.
 Where managers are there to support and lead.
 And where the organisation is tuned to reacting to its customers in novel ways.

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”
 R. Buckminster Fuller